ironhack-labs/lab-intro-to-swift/README.md

   git push origin main
   ```

-- Create Pull Request so your TAs can check up your work.
+- Create a Pull Request

 When you make pull request in pair-programming: `student1,student2-nameOfTheExercise` <br>
 When you make pull request in individual-programming: `student-nameOfTheExercise`